helloworld/redis-proxy/README.md

 ## Omitted requirements:

-Unfortunately did not have enough time to implement the `Redis client protocol`requirement
+Unfortunately, I did not have the time to implement the `Redis client protocol` requirement.